alukosdev/ccsp/guidance/cis-controls.md

 ### Introduction

-The CIS Controls (formerly known as Critical Security Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to stop today's most pervasive and dangerous attacks.[[¹]](#1-httpswwwsansorgblogcis-controls-v8)
+The CIS Controls (formerly referred to as the Critical Security Controls) are a recommended set of actions for cyber defense that provide specific and actionable ways to stop today's most pervasive and dangerous attacks.[[¹]](#1-httpswwwsansorgblogcis-controls-v8)

 #### Implementation Groups